 By: Eve L. Ewing

-In this New York Times bestseller, Eve L. Ewing exhibits how the United States school system, or rather the extreme inequities in it, played (and continue to play) an instrumental role in creating and upholding racial hierarchies, preparing our children to expect unequal treatment throughout their lives.
+In this New York Times bestseller, Ewing exhibits how the United States school system, or rather the extreme inequities in it, played (and continue to play) an instrumental role in creating and upholding racial hierarchies, preparing our children to expect unequal treatment throughout their lives.

 Without Fear: Black Women and the Making of Human Rights (W.W.
 Norton)